rsm5139/learning-flask/README.md

 I will create this flask app with macOS.
 All the steps in this tutorial will assume someone is starting with a fresh install of macOS.

+## Step 0: What This Is

+Let me explain my philosophy behind what this is and why I'm doing it.
+First, this is **not** a full-fledged tutorial for using Flask.
+It is more like a breadcrumb trail for me to retrace my steps while I am learning Flask.
+I am searching the internet and looking for help in other tutorials, then creating working examples for me to test.
+As such, I'm not going into much detail in my steps and this tutorial won't build a deep understanding.
+The examples and code should be used like a playground for testing things.

+So, if you want to read about Flask and learn that way, try some [other resources](https://www.fullstackpython.com/flask.html).

+Here's how my examples can help you.
+I have multiple examples that can be easily run from a terminal.
+So you won't have to piece together code from other tutorials to see this work.
+Furthermore, the examples isolate some key concepts.
+You don't have to see the lines of code that verify sessions while learning about the database, for example.
+Just go right to the step with a concept you need to learn, run it, then look at the code to see how it fits together.
+And don't be afraid to tinker!

 ## Step 1: Installation

 The first part of installation will cover installing Anaconda3 and creating a virtual environment to work from.
 This is completely optional and you can skip ahead to the 'Installing Flask' section.